-- → Rank ear task in 1,23 cdd. that Will 1 the most important task and continuon down the list. - → When turng homework, start u the subject in which you need the moimprousent. - → Check or inished tasks. - If you recently find that you cannot finish all the tasks on you have may need to privitize your optional activities and eliminate some that are low 8n you priority late. - [44] Set Goals Juso shing to get better grades or to excel in a sport accomplishes nothing.
+- → Rank ear rusk in 1.23 rdel.
+Salvi 11 the most important task and continuon down the list. - → When thing homework, start u the subject in which ou need the most improvement. - → Check or inished tasks. - If you rently find that you cannot finish all the tasks on you have may need to privitize your optional activities and eliminate some that are low 8n you priority last. - [44] Set Goals Juso shing to get better grades or to excel in a sport accomplishes nothing.
 You need plan of action to achieve your goals.
 Setting goals will result in better grades and other self-esteem.
 Best of all, setting goals will make you fee in control of your life.
 Some hints for setting goals: - → Be specific.
 List specific yeals for each academic subject.
-Also list goals for each school and home activide. - → Set time limits.
-Your goals can the next quiz or test) and long-term (within a 1900 on the next quiz or test) and long-term (within the school year). - → Set realistic goals.
+Also list goals for each school and home activid// - → Set time limits.
+Your goals can the next quiz or test) and long-term (within a 190% on the next quiz or test) and long-term (within the school year). - → Set realistic goals.
 For example, if math has always been difficult for you, don't aim for an "A" in Algebra at the beginning of the year.
 If you usually get a "C-" in math, you may want to begin by setting a short-term goal of "C+" or "B-".
-Reaching that first short-term goal will give you the confidence to raise your goal for the next test or the next grading period. - → Draw up a step-by-step plan of action for reaching each goal; then go for it! - Write your goals down, and put them in several places (your bedroom door, your datebook, your bulletin board) so you will see them several times a day. - → Share your goals with others your parents, roommates, instructors, classmates, etc. They can give you encouragement. - → Keep at it!
+Reaching that first short-term goal will give you the confidence to raise your goal for the next test or the next grading period. - → Draw up a step-by-step plan of action for reaching each goal; then go for it! - Write your goals down, and put them in several places (your bedroom door, your datebook, your bulletin board) so you will see them several times a day. - → Share your goals with others your parents, roommates, instructors, classmates, etc. They can give you encouragement. - Keep at it!
 Be determined, and keep a positive attitude.
 Visualize yourself achieving your goals. - → Reward yourself when you reach a goal.